Standing in Your Light

 It is about evolution.

-About remembering that community requires not just connection—
+About remembering that community requires not just connection—but accountability, reflection, and care.

 Leadership is not about being right.